Is StarCraft 2 Worth Playing in 2026?

 How is the competitive scene?

 The pro scene is smaller than its 2015-2018 peak but still active.
-GSL and SSL run regular seasons in Korea.
-Serral, Clem, and Maru are the current top players.
+GSL Season 1 2026 qualifiers concluded April 21 — the first major Korean tournament of the year is now underway.
+Group stages run April 29–30 and May 6–7 online, with the offline playoff finals May 17.
+GSL and SSL run regular seasons throughout the year.
+Maru, herO, Rogue, and Solar are among the top Korean players heading into S1 2026.
 The StarCraft2 Community Team League runs each year.
 There's consistent streaming on Twitch and YouTube from both pros and high-level streamers.

 For casual competitive players, the ladder is healthy.
 You'll find games quickly at all skill levels.
 The community skews experienced but is generally welcoming to new and returning players — mute chat if you encounter otherwise, it's a small minority.